 Step forward, luscious lavender.

-Either way, I’m on board.
-Everything’s going to be all white.
+Either way, we’re on board.
+Everything’s going to be all-white this season.

-Speaking of white, this colour was also paired with black across a variety of monochrome polka dot prints at the Carolina Herrera and Dolce & Gabbana SS18 shows.
+Speaking of brilliant white, this colour was also paired with timeless black across a variety of monochrome polka dot prints at the Carolina Herrera and Dolce & Gabbana SS18 shows.

-Personally, I love a good polka dot print.
+Personally, we love a good polka dot print.
 It’s so cute and kitsch.
-Bring on the polka dots, I say!

-I know I said pink was going to be taken over by lavender as the hue of the moment, but it’s still going to be present in SS18 trends through pastels, as well as this brand new colour combo.
+Lastly, we know we said pink was going to be taken over by lavender as the hue of the moment.
+But pink is still going to be present in SS18 trends through pastels, as well as this brand new colour combination.

-It goes without saying that the SS18 trends are going to be fun and varied.
-It won’t be long before they start diluting onto the high street.
+In summary, the SS18 trends are going to be fun and varied.
+And it won’t be long before they start diluting onto the high street – hurrah!